DA0-DA0/docs/docs/dao-management/authz-exec/grant-authz-exec.md

 a.
 Scroll down to the Action section of the Create proposal page.
 Select Authz Grant / Revoke from the Authorizations tab.
 ![Authorizations tab and Authz Grant / Revoke](/img/dao-management/authz-exec2.png)
 b.
 Since the proposal in this example seeks to give a SubDAO authorization to stake, unstake, redelegate and vote on behalf of the DAO, four sepearate actions will need to be added to the proposal.
+c.
+Under Grantee address, paste an Osmosis address or search for an account or DAO already on DAO DAO.
+This will be the party granted Authz Exec privileges.
+d.
+In this example the Authorization type is "Generic" and the Message types are "Stake," "Unstake," "Redelegate," and "Vote."
 ![4 action boxes to grant authz exec](/img/dao-management/authz-exec7.png)
-c.
+e.
 At the bottom of the screen will be an option to publish your proposal.
 Once you have reviewed your changes, publish your proposal to start the vote!

 ## 3. Vote
 a.
 Once the proposal is live, you and other DAO members can vote.
 [Learn more about voting here!](.../dao-governance/proposals/how-to-vote-on-a-proposal.md)